differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-05-longhorn-upgrade-incident-report.md

 Going to the `Edit Node and Disks` page for a node, I could see that the default disk for that node displayed a red exclamation mark, saying that the disk wasn't schedulable or ready.
 It said something about the disk type not being detected.

-Looking in `kubectl --namespace longhorn-system get events`, I could see the same:
+By running `kubectl --namespace longhorn-system get events | grep Warning`, I could see the same:

 ```
 31m         Warning   Ready                    node/roger-bee2    Disk default-disk-27afb7a391d5e615(/var/lib/longhorn/) on node roger-bee2 is not ready: failed to get disk config: error: unknown disk type
 31m         Warning   Schedulable              node/roger-bee2    the disk default-disk-27afb7a391d5e615(/var/lib/longhorn/) on the node roger-bee2 is not ready
 29m         Warning   Ready                    node/roger-nuc0    Disk default-disk-279c062d423c12e8(/var/lib/longhorn/) on node roger-nuc0 is not ready: failed to get disk config: error: unknown disk type
 29m         Warning   Schedulable              node/roger-nuc0    the disk default-disk-279c062d423c12e8(/var/lib/longhorn/) on the node roger-nuc0 is not ready
 ```

 ## Dinner

-At about 19:00, I went for dinner with the family, which took about 30 minutes.
+At about 19:00, I went for dinner with the family, which took about 30-40 minutes.

-## Rolling back?
+## Rolling back the chart

 I tried to roll back the Helm chart, but it did literally nothing.
 I reapplied the upgrade and it did nothing.